 Your design system components may be different, depending on their purpose.
 In general, design system development can be broken down into the following steps: a visual audit, creating the design language, creating a pattern library, and constant support.

-Let’s review each step in more detail.
+Let’s review each step of building a design system in more detail.

 Before jumping right into building a design system, take a step back to look at the general picture.
 Try not to think about what your design system should contain, but analyze its main goals and tasks and proceed from what your team already has.
 It will probably include interface elements, styles, CSS attributes, documentation, etc.

-If you need to build a system for an existing product, start by collecting and grouping all the design elements into categories (according to their type, function, and purpose).
+If you need to build a system for an existing product, start by collecting and grouping all the design system elements into categories (according to their type, function, and purpose).
 This will give you a full picture of what you should change, remove, or add.